 We had been doing camping trips with our son from the time he was five months old.
 Though he did not remember it, he had already been to Great Smoky Mountain National Park and to Shenandoah National Park on the east coast.
-While he was small enough, we carried him in a back pack carrier as we hiked.
-But now at the age of 3 1/2, he was too big and too full of energy to carry for any length of time.
-We were counting on channeling all that energy into a variety of short hikes throughout the park.
+While he was small enough, one of us carried him in a backpack carrier as we hiked, while the other one carried a backpack full of all the stuff you need for a baby.

 We finished our time at Big Bend with a rafting day trip on the Rio Grande.
 I remember that it was a really pleasant float, with only a few easy rapids that our son thought were a blast.
 We also bounced the raft every once in a while to add to his excitement.
-Our first “real” vacation had left us with many great memories.
+Our first “real” vacation had left us with many great family memories.

 Fast forward 28 years later, and I visited Big Bend again, though this time on my own.
 No camping this time either-I prefer a comfortable mattress with pillows and an en suite bathroom these days.
 The gateway towns around the park have grown up a lot in the intervening years, but the park did not seem to have changed.
 The Chisos mountains rising up out of the Chihuahuan desert still impressed me, and the sunset from the Window’s View Trail was just as magnificent.